Arsenal 3-0 West Ham United

 Substitution

+Mark Noble (West Ham United) wins a free kick on the right wing.

 Attempt missed.
-Héctor Bellerín (Arsenal) right footed shot from the centre of the box is close, but misses to the left.
-Assisted by Alexis Sánchez with a through ball.
+Aaron Ramsey (Arsenal) right footed shot from the right side of the box misses to the left.
+Assisted by Theo Walcott with a headed pass.

-Goal!
-Arsenal 2, West Ham United 0.
-Theo Walcott (Arsenal) right footed shot from the centre of the box to the bottom left corner.
-Assisted by Mesut Özil.

-Offside, West Ham United.
-Sam Byram tries a through ball, but Diafra Sakho is caught offside.

 Substitution

-Robert Snodgrass (West Ham United) wins a free kick on the left wing.
+Kevin Nolan (West Ham United) wins a free kick in the defensive half.

-Attempt saved.
-Danny Welbeck (Arsenal) left footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Theo Walcott with a through ball.

-Attempt blocked.
-Andy Carroll (West Ham United) left footed shot from the right side of the box is blocked.
-Assisted by Robert Snodgrass with a cross.